AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-assignments-error-when-bulk-assigning-team.md

 ---
-title: "Assignments: Error when bulk assigning a team"
+title: 'Assignments: Error when bulk assigning a team'
-description: "When a user is bulk editing tasks or issues and assigns a team after assigning an individual, the assignments do not save, and the user sees an error."
+description: When a user is bulk editing tasks or issues and assigns a team after assigning an individual, the assignments do not save, and the user sees an error.
 hidefromtoc: yes
+exl-id: a78be81c-0ad8-4c02-a6de-84d732da41a2
 ---
 # Assignments: Error when bulk assigning a team

 >[!NOTE]